brevzin/cpp_proposals/2996_reflection/reflection.md

 If any `Filters...` argument is specified, a member is dropped from the result if any filter applied to that members reflection returns `false`.
 E.g., `members_of(^C, std::meta::is_type)` will only return types nested in the definition of `C` and `members_of(^C, std::meta::is_type, std::meta::is_variable)` will return an empty vector since a member cannot be both a type and a variable.

-The template `bases_of` returns the direct base classes of the class type represented by its first argument, in declaration order.
+The template `base_subobjects_of` returns the direct base subobjects of the class type represented by its first argument, in declaration order.

 `enumerators_of` returns the enumerator constants of the indicated enumeration type in declaration order.